ezrasavard/qmc/README.md

 Path Integral Quantum Monte Carlo (QMC) and Simulated Annealing (SA) for solving ising spin glasses.

-This file is part of FreePIMC.
+This file is part of FreePIMC, originally authored by Ezra Savard.

-FreePIMC is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

-FreePIMC is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
-See the GNU General Public License for more details.
+It is free software under the MIT License, and is distributed in the hope that it will be useful.
+See "LICENSE" for details.

-You should have received a copy of the GNU General Public License along with FreePIMC.
-If not, see <http://www.gnu.org/licenses/>.

 #Background
 FreePIMC is a C port and enhancement of my undergrad thesis, doing QMC